-Benefit corporations allow companies that see value in making positive social and environmental impact on their communities to make those for benefit operations part of their corporate mission.
-Other corporation classes do not allow the directors to take non-monetary benefits into account.
+Background: According to the sponsor, benefit corporations allow "companies that see value in making positive social and environmental impact on their communities to make those 'for benefit' operations part of their corporate mission.
+Other corporation classes do not allow the directors to take non monetary benefits into account.
 They must legally maximize their shareholder profit and defend their decisions against only that measure.
-Benefit corporations can choose to expand that duty to shareholders to create a positive impact and would not be held liable for lost monetary value as a result.
+Benefit corporations can choose to expand that duty to shareholders to create a positive impact and would not be held liable for lost monetary value as a result."

-The process of becoming a benefit corporation is entirely voluntary and based on shareholder desire.
-The changes required to the governing documents establish a benefit director and require yearly disclosure to shareholders of the public benefit efforts the company has undertaken.
+Furthermore, "The process of becoming a benefit corporation is entirely voluntary and based on shareholder desire.
+The changes required to the governing documents establish a benefit director and require yearly disclosure to shareholders of the public benefit efforts the company has undertaken."